indimail/indimail-mta/README.md

 ## Download / clone libqmail

 libqmail uses GNU autotools.
-You need to haave autoconf, automake, libtool and pkg config package.
+You need to have autoconf, automake, libtool and pkg config package.
 Follow the instructions below to have them installed in case you don't have them.

 ```
 $ cd /usr/local/src